 In 2014, her first full-length play, Night Becomes Day was awarded 2nd place in The Ebell of Los Angeles Playwright Prize competition for women playwrights in California. http://ebellplaywrightprize.com/2014-winners/ Night Becomes Day was honored with a "Green Read" as part of Theatricum Botanicum's Seedlings series on Saturday, Sept 12, 2015, with Ellen Geer illuminating the role of Matilda. https://www.facebook.com/media/set/?set=a.929429063760646.1073741856.118436738193220&type=3

-In November 2014, Strong Force, her two-act look at love, death and romantically-skewed physics through the lens of life in a surreal metropolitan hospital, was chosen out of 500 blind submissions to be given a public reading at the NEWvember Festival in New York's Hudson Valley. http://newvemberfestival.com/the-playwrights/2014-playwrights/
+In November 2014, Strong Force, her two-act look at love, death and romantically-skewed physics, was chosen out of 500 blind submissions for a public reading at Tangent Theatre's NEWvember Festival in New York's Hudson Valley. http://newvemberfestival.com/the-playwrights/2014-playwrights/

-Strong Force was also a finalist in Aurora’s Global Age Project Competition, and a semi-finalist in the Playwrights Foundation BAPF Competition 2015.
+Early drafts of Strong Force also received recognition from Aurora’s Global Age Project Competition (finalist), and the Playwrights Foundation BAPF Competition (semi-finalist).

-LATEST NEWS: Her new full-length play blue blue moon, was invited to the Last Frontier Playwright Conference in Valdez, Alaska, in June of 2017.
-Also in June 2017, her latest short play Catch was a hit at the “What She Said” short play festival in Duluth, Minnesota.
+LATEST: In June 2017, her new two-act play, blue blue moon, was invited to the Last Frontier Playwright Conference in Valdez, AK; and her latest short play, Catch, was a hit at the “What She Said” short play festival in Duluth, MN.

 Short plays include The Aegean, produced by Padua at the Lillian Theatre in Hollywood; Animal Style and Sap, produced by the Lost Studio in Los Angeles; Bluebird, produced by Theatre of N.O.T.E. in Hollywood; Out of the Blue, produced by There in 10 at the Acting Barn in Los Angeles; Read m n Weep; and her latest, Take Me to Church.

-Ms. Casey received her MFA in Writing, with an emphasis in playwriting, at Spalding University MFA program in Louisville, Kentucky in 2012, and for years taught playwriting to young adults at the Santa Monica based Virginia Avenue Project until it closed its doors in December of 2015.
+Ms. Casey received her MFA in Writing at Spalding University MFA program in Louisville, Kentucky in 2012.
 She conceived, edited and contributed to the single edition of her zine, LOVE, which was carried by two popular independent bookstores in Los Angeles, and is working on a book of short stories entitled Fear Not, Maude May.